Bridging What the Model Thinks and How It Speaks: Expressive Speech Generation via Self-Aware Intent-Realization Alignment: Experiments Details

-\paragraph{Context Grounding.} We further compare three grounding conditions across all fusion strategies to isolate the role of $\mathbf{R}_G$ in speech generation.
-Removing context grounding ($\varnothing$) generally improves intelligibility but consistently weakens expressiveness.
-Under VIB+AdaLN, for example, $\varnothing$ achieves WER 4.19\% but only Ovr.~4.21, compared with WER 4.74\% and Ovr.~4.31 under Acoustic grounding.
-This indicates that acoustic context supports not only pronunciation stability but also prosodic variation. \textbf{Semantic grounding is incompatible with reliable speech synthesis.} Replacing acoustic context with semantic features ($\mathbf{R}_G = \mathbf{F}_X$) consistently gives the worst intelligibility across all fusion strategies (WER 9.62\%--15.40\%), because LLM-derived representations lack the fine-grained acoustic continuity required for phoneme-level articulation. \textbf{Acoustic grounding is indispensable for jointly preserving intelligibility and expressiveness.} $\phi_G$ provides the speech head with continuous acoustic representations that retain fine-grained phonetic detail while remaining decoupled from the LLM semantic pathway, allowing the model to better capture the one-to-many nature of spoken interaction~\cite{WynnB22}.
-Across all fusion strategies, Acoustic grounding consistently provides the best trade-off between intelligibility and expressiveness, and is the only setting in which VIB+AdaLN fully realizes its advantage.
+\paragraph{Context Grounding.} We next vary the grounding signal $\mathbf{R}_G$ across all modulation strategies.
+Removing context ($\varnothing$) improves intelligibility but weakens expressiveness: under VIB+AdaLN, $\varnothing$ yields WER 4.19\%/Ovr.4.21 versus 4.74\%/4.31 with acoustic grounding, indicating that acoustic context contributes to both pronunciation stability and prosodic variation. \textbf{Semantic grounding is incompatible with reliable synthesis.} Replacing acoustic features with perception-pathway representations ($\mathbf{R}_G = \mathbf{E}_X$) yields the worst WER across all strategies (9.62\%--15.40\%), as such representations lack the fine-grained acoustic continuity needed for phoneme-level articulation. \textbf{Acoustic grounding is indispensable for jointly preserving intelligibility and expressiveness.} $\phi_G(X^S)$ supplies the speech head with continuous acoustic representations that retain phonetic detail while remaining decoupled from the LLM semantic pathway, better capturing the one-to-many nature of spoken interaction\cite{WynnB22}.